-All marketers need to get really serious about promoting our businesses on Facebook.
+Knowing this, I recommend that all marketers get really serious about promoting their businesses on Facebook.

 But, wait a second.